IBM-Blockchain-Archive/connectathon/README.md

   Now re-run the marbles shell script with the same inputs as before.

 ### View the Marbles UI
-  By executing the shell script you have kicked off the marbles application.
+  By executing the shell script you have kicked off the Marbles application.
 It is running as a container on your local machine.
 To see your currently-running
   containers:
   ```